bgoonz/BGOONZ_BLOG_2.0/notes/articles/medium/markdown/The-Complete-JavaScript-Reference.md

 `const strict = (function() { return !this; }())`

-Determine if we're in strict mode
+Determine if we’re in strict mode

 ### Constructor Invocation